Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of sample wavelet covariances and correlations

+The main difference in the multivariate case is that the LRD properties in two processes can be different.
+It introduces a bias term through the presence of the cosinus term in $\bG$ \eqref{eqn:G0} and slightly modifies the variance through terms $\tilde \bI_u(\cdot,\cdot)$ \eqref{eqn:Itilde_mat}. \end{rem}

-\cite{WhitcherGuttorpPercival} give asymptotic normality for wavelet correlations of bivariate multivariate time series with long-range dependence.
-They prove their result under the assumption that the wavelet coefficients are a stationary bivariate gaussian process.
-As stated by \cite{Moulines07SpectralDensity}, wavelet coefficients are not Gaussian in the general case and the assumption of \cite{WhitcherGuttorpPercival} seems restrictive.
-Consequently, our result is more reliable.
+\begin{rem} In \cite{WhitcherGuttorpPercival}, Whitcher et al. establish the asymptotic normality for wavelet correlations of bivariate multivariate time series with long-range dependence.
+The advantage of Theorem~\ref{thm:gauss} is to provide an explicit form of the asymptotic variance. \end{rem}

-As already pointed out by \cite{Roueff09asymptotic}, the covariance of the wavelet coefficients involves between scales correlations which do not vanish when the sample size goes to infinity.
-This fact contrasts with the behavior of Fourier periodogram.
-In the variance formulation \eqref{eqn:variance}, these correlations appear through quantities $\{\tilde I_u(\delta_1,\delta_2),\; u\geq 0,\; (a,b)\in\{1,\dots,p\}^2\}$.
+\begin{rem} As already pointed out by Roueff and Taqqu \cite{Roueff09asymptotic}, the covariance of the wavelet coefficients involves between-scales correlations which do not vanish when the sample size goes to infinity.
+This fact contrasts with the behavior of Fourier periodogram or Fourier-based Whittle estimation.
+In the variance formulation \eqref{eqn:variance}, these correlations appear through quantities $\{\tilde I_u(\delta_1,\delta_2),\; u\geq 0,\; (a,b)\in\{1,\dots,p\}^2\}$. \end{rem}